emacsmirror/helm-raindrop/README.md

     - You can create one at https://app.raindrop.io/settings/integrations
     - This is a required setting
 - `helm-raindrop-collection-ids` (default: `nil`)
-    - The IDs of the collections you want to collect
+    - Collection IDs to fetch items from
-    - If the collection URL is `https://app.raindrop.io/my/123456`, then it is `123456`
+    - If the collection URL is `https://app.raindrop.io/my/123456`, then use `"123456"`
     - Can be either a single string or a list of strings for multiple collections
+    - Special values:
+        - `"0"`: All items (except trash)
+        - `"-1"`: Unsorted items
+        - `"-99"`: Trash items
     - Examples:
         - `"123456"` (single collection)
         - `'("123456" "789012")` (multiple collections)